necrosato/NaturallyAugmentedGuitar/README.md

     Pitch of the MPU6050 mapped to High Cut Frequency of Intro intrument in Logic.
     Roll of the MPU6050 mapped to Pan of Intro intrument in Logic.

+    One softpot strip mapped to Sync 2 parameter of lead instrument Hotpot strip mapped to

 ### Issues and Revisions